Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Some house cleaning businesses choose to charge a room rate.

 This is a less common pricing method in which businesses calculate how much to charge per room.
-Then, they average out their prices between the other rooms.

 For example, the kitchen might take longer to clean than the living room.